 Take into account the following guide to help you get started in understanding your sleep position needs and how they relate to your pillow choices.
 Pillows come in an amazing array of shapes and sizes for specific needs.
 Plus many different types of fill and materials need to be considered as well.
 These details should be considered in reference to both what you want personally based on your own preferences, as well as what needs you feel should be addressed.

-A common mistake people make is that a pillow is a pillow and that you can make due with whatever you find in the shelves at the store.
+A common mistake people make is that a pillow is a pillow and that you can make do with whatever you find in the shelves at the store.
 Not to say that there aren’t quality pillows in the stores- because there are, but pillows need to be first chosen on the premise of sleep position, rather than personal preference.

 – Back Sleepers